sandygudie/Invoice-App/README.md

 ## Invoice App

-> [Invoice-App](https://app-invoice.netlify.app/) is a platform to view , add, edit and filter Invoice.
+> [Invoice-App](https://app-invoice.netlify.app/) is a platform to create,view edit,delete and filter Invoices.

 ## Getting Started